vincentbernat/dashkiosk/README.md

  - `display.NAME.reload` when a display should reload itself
  - `display.NAME.group` when a display should change to a new group
  - `group.ID.dashboard` when a whole group should switch to a new dashboard
+ - `group.ID.dashboard.ID.added` when a new dashboard has been added
+ - `group.ID.dashboard.ID.removed` when a dashboard has been removed
+ - `group.ID.dashboard.ID.updated` when a dashboard has been updated

 ### Database